tribbloid/shapesafe/README.md

 Evidently, `eval` can only be used iff each shape operand in the expression (in the above example `a` and `b`)  is either already evaluated, or can be evaluated in the same scope.
 This is the only case when implicit type classes needs to be defined by the user.

-In practice, shapesafe works most efficiently if all input tensors have constant shapes (represented by `org.shapesafe.core.arity.Const`), which can satisfy most architectures in applied linear algebra / ML.
-Support for variable shape algebra will be gradually enabled in future releases.
+Shapesafe works most efficiently if each tensor shape dimension is either a constant (represented by `org.shapesafe.core.arity.Const`), or unchecked (represented by `org.shapesafe.core.arity.Unchecked`,  meaning that it has no constraint or symbol, and should be ignored in validation).
+In practice, this can reliably support the majority of applied linear algebra / ML use cases.
+Support for algebra of variable shape (represented by `org.shapesafe.core.arity.Var`) will be gradually enabled in future releases.

 ##### Upgrade to Scala 3